ldw129/SC2002-Group-2-MOBLIMA/README.md

 <div align="justify">
 This is a Group Project for the course SC2002 (Object-Oriented Design & Programming).
 <p></p>
-Introducing MOBLIMA, a Movie Booking and Listing Management **console-based** application meant for movie-goers to make online booking and purchase of movie tickets, as well as for cinema staff to perform sales reporting and listing movies.
+Introducing **MOBLIMA**, a Movie Booking and Listing Management console-based application meant for movie-goers to make online booking and purchase of movie tickets, as well as for cinema staff to perform sales reporting and listing movies.
 </div>

 ## Getting Started